lilproto/grade-app/README.md

 # GradeApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+After cloning the app run `npm i` to download the dependencies using NPM via Node.
+(Make sure you have the latest version of Node installed)

 ## Development server